 When looking for guitar picks for sale, pay attention to the thickness of the pick.
 It will be listed in millimeters on the package.
 Sometimes they will also be labeled as “thin, medium, or heavy” as well.

 In my opinion, you should strive for your pick to be a bare minimum of 0.85mm, but I’ve seen some go all the way up to 4mm.
 Personally, I think 4mm is a bit excessive, and I think anything over 2mm feels like you’re holding onto a flat rock, but to each their own.
-Some people like them, I don’t, and I can almost guarantee you probably won’t either.
+Some people like them, but I don’t, and I can almost guarantee you probably won’t either.

 Just don’t go under 0.85; otherwise, you may be going into “medium” territory, which may be just a little too floppy for what you need here.

 My favorite guitar picks mm gauge range from about 1.1 to 1.35mm.
 For me, this is the perfect guitar pick thickness.
 Who makes these picks?
 Dunlop – and one of their most famous ones (possibly rivaling their own Tortexes) is known as the Jazz III is one of the best guitar picks for metal and my personal favorite for shredding in general.